Swerdeste/wikipediamatrix-bench/README.md

 - By picking up the Wikitext code corresponding
 - By exploiting the HTML rendering of the Wikipedia page

-In our case, we'll be choosing the second point.
+In our case, we'll be choosing the second point. <br>
+Once the git is cloned:

 ## The Python Extractor